 She previously served as a Director, Human Resources Business Partner for Covanta, and Director of Human Resources for RiverRoad Waste Solutions, which was rebranded Rubicon Global, during her tenure.

 Christine, a graduate of Villanova and Pace University Law School, lives with her husband Bill, and their children, Alex, Liam and Victoria, in New Jersey.

-Philip, who earned his certification to drive a forklift in 2019, developed THE PROGRAM+, a landfill diversion and savings program for Wilmington Paper's scrap suppliers that helped build the portfolio of customers for WPC trading and brokerage.
-Before joining WPC, Philip was a financial advisor and insurance agent with MetLife.
+Philip, who earned his certification to drive a forklift in 2019, developed The Program+, a landfill diversion and savings program for Wilmington Paper's scrap suppliers that helped build the portfolio of customers for WPC trading and brokerage.
+Before joining Wilmington Paper, Philip was a financial advisor and insurance agent with MetLife.

-Renata is the Controller for Wilmington Paper, preparing payroll for WIlmington Paper and overseeing financial reporting tof Wilmington Paper and its subsidiaries, including Recycling Management Resources.
-She first joined WPC in 1996, starting as a bookkeeper handling accounts payable/accounts receivable and monthly reporting.
+Renata is the Controller for Wilmington Paper - The Program, preparing payroll for WIlmington Paper and overseeing financial reporting tof Wilmington Paper and its subsidiaries, including Recycling Management Resources.
+She first joined Wilmington Paper in 1996, starting as a bookkeeper handling accounts payable/accounts receivable and monthly reporting.

 She graduated from WIlliam Paterson University with a BA in Accounting, and worked as a senior accountant at Meldisco before joining Wilmington Paper.

 Renata was born in Stany, Poland.
 She and her husband, Ken, currently live in Durham, NC and have one son, Christian John.
 She enjoys trips to Disney and rooting for the Dallas Cowboys.